Monty/IMDb_xref/README.md

 Run `./xrefCast.sh -h` (help) to see some example queries that can be typed into a terminal window.

-Run `./demo.command` to see the types of information returned from these queries and more.
+Run `./demo.command` to see the types of information returned from those queries and more.

 ### Generate additional data